TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

-Intriguingly, though most of the attack strategies mentioned above require access to the information of target machine learning models (whitebox attacks), it has been found that even without knowledge about the exact target model, adversarial examples generated against another model can \emph{transferably} attack the target victim model, giving rise to blackbox attacks~\cite{papernot2016transferability,papernot2016practical}.
-This property of adversarial transferability poses great threat to the real-world DNN-based systems since the attacker could succeed even without intrusion to the target ML system.
-Some work have been conducted to understand adversarial transferability~\cite{tramer2017space,liu2016delving,demontis2019adversarial}.
+Some work have been conducted to understand \textit{adversarial transferability}~\cite{tramer2017space,liu2016delving,demontis2019adversarial}.
 However, a rigorous theoretical analysis or explanation for transferability is still lacking in the literature.
-In addition, although developing robust ensemble models to limit transferability shows great potential towards practical robust learning systems, only \textit{empirical} observations have been made in this line of research~\cite{pang2019improving,kariyappa2019improving,yang2020dverge}. \emph{Can we deepen our theoretical understanding on transforability?
-Can we then take advantage of any new theoretical understanding to reduce the transferability and therefore generate better robust ensemble models?}
+In addition, although developing robust ensemble models to limit transferability shows great potential towards practical robust learning systems, only \textit{empirical} observations have been made in this line of research~\cite{pang2019improving,kariyappa2019improving,yang2020dverge}. \emph{Can we deepen our theoretical understanding on transferability?
+Can we take advantage of rigorous theoretical understanding to reduce the adversarial transferability and therefore generate robust ensemble ML models?}

-In this paper, we focus on these two questions.
-From the theoretical side, we are interested in the sufficient conditions under which the transferability can be \textit{lower bounded} or \textit{upper bounded}, both of which could lead to insights that could have profound empirical implications: \textit{An upper bound on transferability could potentially deliver a new optimization objective when training robust ensemble models, while a lower bound on transferability could help avoid ``doomed'' scenarios}.